-This screen displays only if the user ID function is activated (see "Turning the User ID Function On or Off" on page 36).
+This screen displays only if the user ID function is activated (see "Turning the User ID Function On or Off" on page 39).
 Each ID contains 10 characters.
-Uppercase letters, numbers, asterisks (), and a blank space are available characters.
+Uppercase letters, numbers, asterisks (\) and a blank space are available characters.

-Use this screen to identify the user, the location, or other information.
-If your Eagle includes the data logging option, the User and Station ID provides a way to identify the user and location of exposure.
-The User and Station ID are saved to the data logger when you turn off the Eagle, so you can update the IDs for each data logging session.
+Use this screen to identify user, location, or other information.
+If your Eagle has the data logging option, the User and Station ID provides a way to identify the user and location of exposure.
+The User and Station ID are saved to the Data Logger when you turn off the Eagle, so you can update the IDs for each data logging session.